keller-mark/blog/2025-09-29-thoughts-on-ai.md

 #### Second-order effects

-- Reduced demand for closed-source software and SaaS products?: As AI reduces the cost and expertise required to create software, a second-order effect will be the reduced demand for commercial software (e.g., software-as-a-service) products, with some [notable exceptions](https://martinalderson.com/posts/ai-agents-are-starting-to-eat-saas/) for certain categories such as payment processing or other things requiring high uptime or regulatory compliance.
+- Reduced demand for closed-source software and SaaS products?: As AI reduces the cost and expertise required to create software, a second-order effect will be the reduced demand for commercial software (e.g., software-as-a-service) products, with some [notable exceptions](https://martinalderson.com/posts/ai-agents-are-starting-to-eat-saas/) for certain categories:
+  - core infrastructure like payment processing; industries involving lots of regulation / compliance
+  - very high-volume systems and data lakes
+  - software with significant network effects, especially where you collaborate with people outside your organization (e.g., Slack)
+  - products with rich integration ecosystems/plugin marketplaces
+  - companies with proprietary datasets
 - Security effects?: From a security perspective, a widely-used and well-established library may be more likely to have already resolved glaring security issues.
 But at the same time, if every app has its own, slightly different implementation of some function(ality), say `foo`, then a malicious actor cannot target everyone's app via the strategy of targeting some widely-used utility library that has a near-monopoly on `foo`.